 Sensory Friendly Performances

-Sensory Friendly performances are geared towards patrons who have autism or other developmental disorders.
+Sensory Friendly performances are geared towards patrons with sensory sensitivity and their families.
 These shows often feature ambient lighting throughout the performance, and a reduction of or warning about loud sounds.
 Additionally, traditional theater etiquette rules are more relaxed.
 Patrons can move around and enter and exit the theater as needed as well as use mobile devices to assist with communication during the performance.

 Click here to learn more about Sensory Friendly performances.

 Patrons with hearing impairments are encouraged to use Segerstrom Center's Sennheiser System for performances in Segerstrom Hall.
 These wireless, lightweight devices are available at no cost to those who wish to enhance the theater's normal sound level.Patrons may pick them up at the usher podium in the Orchestra level lobby of Segerstrom Hall or in the Orchestra Level Lobby of the Renée and Henry Segerstrom Concert Hall.